airthingy/tensorflow-class-logistic-regression/README.md

 This will create the following files.

-- train_features.csv - Open this file and observe how the indictor coluns Pclass_2, Pclass_3, etc. are created.
+- train_features.csv - Open this file and observe how the indictor columns Pclass_2, Pclass_3, etc. are created.
 - train_labels.csv
 - test_labels.csv
 - test_features.csv